alfredbaudisch/pardall_markdown/README.md

 - **When retrieving a taxonomy by slug** with `PardallMarkdown.Repository.get_by_slug("/taxonomy/inner-taxonomy")` the taxonomy `:children` contains all posts from all of its innermost taxonomies `:children`.
     - For example, the post: "/blog/news/city/foo" appears inside the `:children` of 3 taxonomies: `"/blog"`, `"/blog/news"` and `"/blog/news/city"`.
 - On the other hand, **taxonomies in the content tree** retrieved with `PardallMarkdown.Repository.get_content_tree/1` contains only their immediate children posts.
-    - For example, the post: "/blog/news/city/foo" appears only inside the `:children` its definying taxonomy: `"/blog/news/city"`.
+    - For example, the post: "/blog/news/city/foo" appears only inside the `:children` of its defining taxonomy: `"/blog/news/city"`.

 Consider the example content directory structure:
 ```